 Pig brings itself round to an unexpected conclusion that serves a satisfying endpoint for our characters’ journeys, seasoned with the sadness of how we all got around this table in the first place.

-Cage has never been finer, glueing together the story even when situations develop into potentially plot derailing moments.
+Cage (The Unbearable Weight of Massive Talent) has never been finer, glueing together the story even when situations develop into potentially plot derailing moments.

 An underground fight club scene could have become needlessly masochistic but instead further serves the character journey structure, revealing information that only becomes fully appreciated later when Rob strongly but compassionately derides an haute cuisine chef.